 Mindfulness in Human Development (2017-2018)

-This Bass Connections project brings together Duke and University of North Carolina-Chapel Hill faculty and students, Y.O.G.A. for Youth NC and community educational partners to analyze the effects of a regular yoga and meditation practice on students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, academic performance, social behavior and body image.
+This project brought together Duke and University of North Carolina-Chapel Hill faculty and students, Y.O.G.A. for Youth NC and community educational partners to analyze the effects of a regular yoga and meditation practice on students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, academic performance, social behavior and body image.

-Team members will analyze the effectiveness of this two-tiered approach through pre-, mid- and post-surveys of the yoga classroom students and a non-yoga control classroom; pre- and post-individual class mood scales of the yoga classroom students and a non-yoga control classroom; individual interviews with the yoga classroom teachers; teacher observations of yoga teachers and of classroom teachers by team members; focus groups with yoga classroom students; yoga classroom students and a non-yoga control classroom academic and discipline records pre-, mid- and post-intervention.
+Team members developed protocols for in-school daily 5-minute yoga moments and weekly 60-minute yoga classes and analyzed the effectiveness of their approach through pre-, mid- and post-surveys of the yoga classroom students and a non-yoga control classroom; pre- and post-individual class mood scales of the yoga classroom students and a non-yoga control classroom; individual interviews with the yoga classroom teachers; teacher observations of yoga teachers and of classroom teachers by team members; focus groups with yoga classroom students; yoga classroom students and a non-yoga control classroom academic and discipline records pre-, mid- and post-intervention.

-The team will host a daylong Embodied Learning Summit that will bring together educators, parents and students.
+The team also hosted a daylong Embodied Learning Summit in February 2018 that brought together educators, parents and students.